 A registered breeder is registered with one of the cat councils.
 These are governing bodies which oversee the registration and breed standards of purebred cats.
 There are usually one or two cat councils per state (in Australia).
 A registered breeder will have to abide by a code of ethics outlined by their chosen cat council, failure to comply can result in losing your registered prefix.

 All breeding cats must be registered with the cat council.

 Backyard breeders are not registered, they don’t have anybody to answer to and usually don’t have the necessary knowledge required to become a breeder.

-The very best way to start out is as a cat exhibitor, you will get to meet breeders, stewards, and judges, all of whom will be able to advise you on showing, breed standards and breeding.
+The very best way to start out is as a cat exhibitor, you will get to meet breeders, stewards, and judges, all of whom will be able to advise you on showing, breed standards, and breeding.
 This provides you with an opportunity to find a mentor, which in my opinion is an absolute must for a breeder starting out.
-A mentor will be there to help you along the way, advise you in all aspects of breeding.
+A mentor will be there to help you along the way, advise you on all aspects of breeding.

 Contact your local council and find out if they have any restrictions on the number of cats you can keep on your property.
 Some councils have come down very hard on breeders and imposed unrealistic rules about numbers of cats that people can have.
 Other councils are more lenient if you are a registered breeder.

 In order to become a cat breeder, you will need to register a prefix (cattery name) with a cat council.
 All kittens will carry the prefix name.
 For example, a cattery by the name of Holmat Burmese, might name a litter of kittens the following: